-Author Talk Featuring Shane Bauer and Local Page Turners
+Author Talk with Shane Bauer and Other Exciting Local Page Turners

 We sat down with Oakland journalist Shane Bauer to discuss his book American Prison, which explores the country’s insidious nexus of prison and profit.
 Bauer, who was held hostage in Iran from 2009 to 2011, went undercover by posing as a prison guard at Louisiana’s Winn Correctional Center in 2014, later describing the stint in an award-winning piece for Mother Jones (“My Four Months as a Private Prison Guard”).